hmrc/ctc-traders-phase5-tis/source/documentation/partials/_rules_G.md

 If IMO ship identification number (type ‘10’) exists for that ship, it must be used and the Name of the sea-going vessel (type ‘11’) shall not be used.

 **Technical Description**

+N/A

+## G0113

+**Functional Description**

+The country code used to define the ‘Country of destination’ can be different from the country code used in the data item ‘Country’ included in the address of the ‘Consignee’.

+**Technical Description**